 1 cup water or white wine

 Soak beans over night.
 Rinse, drain and replace water and cook, covered in large pot until soft but still whole, not falling apart.
 Drain.
 In a large soup pot, sauté garlic, carrots and onions with 3 tablespoons Herbes de Provence in water or white wine for 15 minutes.
 Add more water if necessary.
 Cook until vegetables are soft.
-Add the beans, tomatoes, tempeh, seitan and/or tofu and mustard.
+Add the beans, tomatoes, and mustard as well as the tempeh, seitan and/or tofu if you are adding them.
 Cook, covered for 10 minutes more, stirring occasionally.
 Salt to taste.